University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 • Midterms: Two midterm exams will be given, on Wednesday of Week 6 and Week 12 respectively.
 The exams will be in the regular classroom, during the regular class time.

-• Final Exam: The final exam will be two hours, in the regular classroom, Friday May 3, 2-4 PM.
+• Final Exam: The final exam will be two hours, in the regular classroom, Monday May 12, 11 AM-1 PM.

 Grading Breakdown